kirillsulim/blog-jekyll/_posts/2020-08-05-python-strict-yaml-deserialization.md

 ## Some words about ForwardRef

-If you define your dataclasees with forward reference (string with class name) marshmallow can be confused and didn't parse your classes.
+If you define your dataclasses with forward reference (string with class name) marshmallow can be confused and didn't parse your classes.

 For example this configuration